-The beams from the yards flood lights are still seperated by the bars on my cage, and my relic of a clock radio tells me it's almost 5am.
-I don't even remember where I got it from anymore, but it's exactly like the one my Mother had on her nightstand decades ago, you know the one, right next to the lamp and ashtray.
+The beams from the yard's flood lights are dissected by the bars on my cage.
+My relic of a clock radio tells me it's almost 5am.
+I can't remember where I got that clock anymore, but it's exactly like the one my Mother had on her nightstand decades ago, you know the one, right next to the lamp and ashtray.

-Plug in the already filled hot pot and slip the earbuds in as I turn on my outdated walkman.
-If a decent tune is on maybe my morning will start right, but I would rather listen to a commercial hawking rogaine instead of hearing that god forsaken count bell.
-It goes off every day at exactly 5:20am that same bell that signaled class was over rings for a full minute.
+I plug in my already full hot pot, and slip my ear buds in as I turn on my outdated Walkman.
+If a decent tune is on maybe my morning will start right, but I would rather listen to a commercial hawking Rogaine instead of hearing that god forsaken count bell.
+It goes off every day at exactly 5:20am.
+It's the same bell that signaled class was over and it rings for a full minute.
 I can't stand to listen to it anymore, but I know if my radio is at the right volume I won't have to.

-Then of course some sadistic C.O. will hold his finger on the button just a bit longer to let me know I'm still in prison.
-Thank you for reminding me where I was, just in case I would'nt notice the steel toilet bowl and sink just inches from my head.
-Already dressed with my cup of no name instant coffee steaming next to me, I pull my typewriter close to me.
-My feet perched on the lid of the plastic storage bins, and my machine comes to life, now lets see if I can remove my mind from the institutional green walls that surround me.
-I'm not too fond of green walls, but I must admit between that and my darker state issued pants it brings out the color in my eyes nicely.
-I only know this as more than once I stared at the changing hues, I think I was looking deeper trying to find my soul which I never did see.
+Usually some sadistic C.O. will hold his finger on the button a bit longer to remind me where I am, just in case I didn't notice the steel toilet bowl and sink just inches from my head.
+Already dressed, with my cup of no name instant coffee steaming next to me, I pull my typewriter close to me.
+I perch my feet on the lid of the plastic storage bins and my machine comes to life.
+Let's see if I can remove my mind from the institutional green walls that surround me.
+I'm not fond of green walls, but it brings out the color in my eyes nicely, along with my darker green state-issued pants.
+I know this because more than once I stared at the changing hues in the mirror, yet I think I was looking deeper, trying to find my soul which I never did see.

-In response to her physic ability, I promised to change it one day.
-Yet I went over this in my head far longer than I should have.
-As I watched this women predict evil in ways I still can't explain.
-In years prior she would have been burned at the stake for one of her predictions.
-Yet her visions was correct and only days later I went out and still never returned home.
-This after I was free from the grasp of over a decade of fighting to the middle of a heap of well dressed men pretending to be something they weren't , testosterone fueled posturing and endless powdered violence with a few valium vacations in between.
+I promised to change it one day.
+I mulled it over far longer than I should have, as I watched that women predict evil in ways I still can't explain.
+In Medieval times she would have been burned at the stake for one of her predictions.
+Yet, her visions were correct as days later I went out, and still haven't returned home.
+This happened after I was free from the grasp of over a decade of fighting to the middle of a heap of well-dressed men pretending to be something they weren't.
+It was all testosterone fueled posturing and endless powdered violence with a few Valium vacations in between.

-Yet in the process I still have to be aware of where I am, never should I ever get so comfortable in my travels that I forget what surrounds me.
-Vermin that Lucifer himself couldn'tt imagine lurk at every turn and like the monsters they truly are try their hardest to hamper my journey.
+Yet during this process, I still have to be aware of where I am, and never get so comfortable in my travels that I forget what surrounds me.
+Vermin that Lucifer himself couldn't imagine lurk at every turn, and like the monsters they are, try their hardest to hamper my journey.

-One of them actually managed to claw across this very tale, almost hampering my escape.
-Now all I have to do is patiently wait till tomorrow at 5am to attempt it yet again...
+One of them actually managed to claw across this very tale, almost hampering my mental escape.
+Now all I have to do is patiently wait till tomorrow at 5 am and try yet again.